jd-coderepos/advanced-nlp-course/kappa_agreement_exercise/README.md

 # Kappa Agreement Exercise

 This exercise demonstrates how to calculate **Cohen's Kappa** to assess inter-annotator agreement.
+Refer Lecture 6, Slide 32.

 ## Dataset